-- Guide expeditioners in the field as required to support both operational and recreational activity; - Conduct and coordinate training to develop station search and rescue capabilities; - Lead operational search and rescue deployments; - Maintain, issue, repair and audit field equipment and clothing; and - Maintain travel routes and GPS waypoint information. - The AAD is committed to providing a safe place of work, safe systems of work and a culture in which care for another's safety and wellbeing is central to the way we do things.
+- Undertake operational planning and risk assessments; - Manage, coordinate and deliver training programs; - Lead the Search and Rescue (SAR) team; - Manage the station's SAR on-call capabilities; - Be responsible for the development and ongoing training of a SAR team to ensure a reasonable level of response capability on station should an incident occur; and - Lead quality assurance processes to ensure functionality and accessibility of the Field Store and clothing/kitting inventory. - Manage training load expectations across station work areas to maintain station field capabilities that deliver operational objectives. - Actively contribute to the station leadership team and positively influence field safety behaviours. - The AAD is committed to providing a safe place of work, safe systems of work and a culture in which care for one another's safety and wellbeing is central to the way we do things.
 Having stated this, you are going to an extreme workplace.
 The consequences of you failing to understand your responsibilities can be catastrophic.
-It is therefore incumbent on all expeditioners to understand and implement the AAD's Work Health Safety Commitment Statement and the AAD Safety Behaviours Framework.
+It is therefore incumbent on all expeditioners to understand and implement the AADs Work Health Safety Commitment Statement and the AAD Safety Behaviours Framework.